Thanks to the work of our incredible volunteers every afternoon is unique and fun!

 Sometimes children and teenagers with cancer feel scared, confused, sad, and out of control.
 Using therapeutic recreational techniques, the volunteers help the young patients understand the disease so they can better cope with surgery, hospitalization, and treatments.
-We want to try to make their stay in hospital as pleasant as possible.
+We want to make their time in the hospital as pleasant as possible.

-Our aim is to make sure their will to live and get better is strong, and to diminish the impact the disease has on their lives.
-To do this we use all kinds of therapeutic recreation and relaxation techniques, as well as give the children plenty of chances to express their emotions through play.
+Our aim is to strengthen the kids’ will to live and get better, to beat this disease that has such an impact on their lives.
+To do this, we use all kinds of therapeutic recreation and relaxation techniques, as well as give the children plenty of chances to express their emotions through play.

 Care for families

 Another key goal of Aladina is to care for the patients’ families and give them emotional and psychological support.